renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Most of the Mudskipper tribes have joined a loose union, the Mudskipper Federation; this is led by a council of the leaders of the various tribes, the Mudskipper Council.
 The Federation provides a forum for the various tribes to cooperate on large projects, or to make decisions that affect them all.
-The Federation does not, however, unite the tribes, rule them, or claim to speak for them—to the point that one tribe may be a Protectorate member, while a neighbouring tribe engages in a guerilla war against the Protectorate to stop overfishing.
+The Federation does not, however, unite the tribes, rule them, or claim to speak for them — to the point that one tribe may be a Protectorate member, while a neighbouring tribe engages in a guerilla war against the Protectorate to stop overfishing.

 <aside class="hook">